freeCodeCamp/freeCodeCamp/client/src/guide/english/computer-hardware/index.md

 ## Parts of a Personal Computer

 ### Central Processing Unit (CPU)
-A Central Processing Unit (CPU) is the electronic circuitry within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.
+A Central Processing Unit (CPU) is the electronic circuitry within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control, and input/output (I/O) operations specified by the instructions.

 ![Intel Core i7](http://ecx.images-amazon.com/images/I/51MOTjmtg2L.jpg)

 ### Expansion Cards (eg. GPU)
-A graphics processing unit (GPU) is a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display device.
+An expansion card is an embeded circuit card which enhances the functionality of the motherboard by either adding in new capabilites or upgrading existing ones.
+The most common expansions cards are GPUs, graphical processing units.

 ![Nvidia Titan XP](https://cdn.arstechnica.net/wp-content/uploads/2017/04/nvidia-titan-x.jpg)

-### Storage (SSD or HDD)
+### Storage (SSD and HDD)
-The Solid State Drive (SSD) or Hard Disk Drive (HDD) are used to store information on the computer.
-It retains the memory even after loss of power.
+Solid State Drives (SSD) and Hard Disk Drives (HDD) are used to store information on the computer.
+They retain their memory even after loss of power.
+Most computer have only one type of storage while higher-end computers commonly use both.

 ![SSD](https://images10.newegg.com/NeweggImage/ProductImage/20-147-373-09.jpg)